loriful/rainy-day-people/README.md

 ## **Description**
 Weather dashboard using Open Weather One Call API.
+Takes a user provided zip code and returns the weather for that city.
+Stores the most recent cities in local storage and uses them as a starter for the next launch.

 Practice:
   - HTML
   - CSS
   - JavaScript
   - Third Party APIs
+  - localStorage
   - Complete Challenge 06